Guided Build: Your Core Screen

 Track 3 Checkpoint — End of Session 1

-You should now have:
+You should now have, in Replit:

 - 3–4 summary metric cards with real numbers

-- A data table showing raw data
+- A data table showing the raw rows

 When Things Go Wrong (And They Will)

 It partially works but one section is broken.
-Isolate the problem area:
+Isolate the problem area.

 KEY CONCEPTS